DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/non-uk-qualifications.md

 Before you apply for teacher training in England, you must check that you have the right qualifications.

-## Get help checking your qualifications
+## How to check your qualifications

-If you gained your qualifications outside the UK, we can help you check your degree and other qualifications meet the standards set for English teacher training.

-Before applying, you can:

-* sign up to [get a teacher training adviser](/teacher-training-adviser/sign_up/identity) – you’ll be asked for your phone number, email and location so a dedicated adviser can call you back in your time zone
-* call +44 800 389 2500, Monday to Friday between 8:30am and 5:30pm (UK local time) except on [bank holidays](https://www.gov.uk/bank-holidays) in England - calls will be charged at your standard rate
-* use the live chat service at the bottom of this page

-## Qualifications you'll need to train to teach in England

 To train to teach in England, you will need:

-* a bachelor’s degree (this can be from a university outside the UK)
+* a degree which meets the standard of a UK bachelor’s degree (this can come from a non-UK university)
-* an English language qualification which is the same standard as a grade 4 General Certificate of Secondary Education (GCSE)
+* an English language qualification which meets the standard of a grade 4 General Certificate of Secondary Education (GCSE)
-* a maths qualification which is the same standard as a grade 4 GCSE
+* a maths qualification which meets the standard of a grade 4 GCSE
-* if teaching children aged 3 to 11 in primary school, a physics, chemistry or biology (science) qualification which is the same standard as a grade 4 GCSE
+* if teaching children aged 3 to 11 in primary school, a physics, chemistry or biology (science) qualification which meets the standard of a grade 4 GCSE

 A GCSE is an academic qualification awarded for exams in England, usually taken at age 16.